 Monthly mean temperature, precipitation, and other climatic data for weather stations from around the world dating back to 1948.
 From the National Climatic Data Center.

 Provides access to wide range of services and sources for geophysical data.
-Areas include geomagnetism, earth observations from space, space weather and solar events, natural hazards, marine geology and geophysics, and ocean depth data.
+Areas include weather and climate, geomagnetism, earth observations from space, space weather and solar events, natural hazards, marine geology and geophysics, and ocean depth data.